metastreet-labs/metastreet-contracts-v2/docs/REDEMPTION.md

 Tracking and withdrawing redemptions for each user is linear time, due to the scanning of the fulfilled redemption queue to find the user's redemption.
-However, each entry in the fulfilled redemption queue is stored in a single slot, and a fulfilled redemption entry can span many user's shares with the proceeds of a repaid or liquidated loan.
+However, each entry in the fulfilled redemption queue is stored in a single slot, and a fulfilled redemption entry can span many different user's shares with the proceeds of a repaid or liquidated loan.